 - Functions they provide

-The rating systems group wetlands into four categories.
+The rating system groups wetlands into four categories.

-In 2014, we updated the Washington State Wetland Rating Systems for both Eastern and Western Washington.
-The 2014 publications marked the third update for the rating system for Eastern Washington and the fourth update for Western Washington since 1991.
+In 2014, we updated the Washington State Wetland Rating System for both eastern and western Washington.
+The 2014 publications marked the third update for the rating system for eastern Washington and the fourth update for western Washington since 1991.

-The 2014 rating systems took effect Jan.
+The 2014 rating system took effect Jan.
 1, 2015.
-This means you are required to use the 2014 updates for projects needing our authorization.
+This means you're required to use the 2014 updates for projects needing our authorization.

-The rating systems are primarily intended for use with vegetated, freshwater wetlands identified using the federal delineation manual and regional supplements.
-The rating system also categorizes estuarine wetlands but does not characterize their functions.
+The rating system is primarily intended for use with vegetated, freshwater wetlands identified using the federal delineation manual and regional supplements.
+The rating system also categorizes estuarine wetlands but doesn't characterize their functions.

 - The width of buffers needed to protect the wetland from adjacent development.